 (Accession # FITS.485 – Papers: 1 1/2 boxes)

-The Rock Chapel Treasurer’s Records were found on the third floor of the historic courthouse and no provenance information can yet be found.
+The Rock Chapel Treasurer’s Records were found on the third floor of the historic courthouse.
 The documents appear to be the treasurer’s records and cover primarily 1959 through 1968.
 There are bank statements, receipts, minutes, insurance documents and annual budgets.

 Rotary Club Scrapbook 1965-1966 (wooden wheel on cover)

 Rotary Club Scrapbook 1996-1997